 The 'Keep Guernsey Green Award' was established in 2006 to enable organisations to demonstrate their commitment to the environment through waste management and energy conservation.
 Organisations were also asked to show how they raise awareness of the importance of environmental issues.

 From September 2019, the 'Keep Guernsey Green Award' has been incorporated into the 'ESIM Environmental Operations Award' run by ESI Monitor.
-ESI Monitor is a privately funded 'not for profit' organisation, which is passionate about the environment and want to help develop Guernsey as a centre for green finance and a recognised leader in sustainable business.
+ESI Monitor is a privately funded organisation, which is passionate about the environment and want to help develop Guernsey as a centre for green finance and a recognised leader in sustainable business.

 The Committee for the Environment & Infrastructure recognised that developments to the KGGA were needed in order to encompass a greater focus (locally and nationally) on environmental issues especially in regards to Corporate Social Responsiblity (CSR) and Green Finance.